Coco Legrand

-Alejandro Javier González Legrand, better known as Coco Legrand (Santiago, July 28, 1947), is a Chilean comedian, actor and TV presenter.
+Alejandro Javier González Legrand, better known as Coco Legrand (born 28 July 1947), is a Chilean comedian, actor and TV presenter.
 His repertoire consists mainly of monologues that show daily experiences that allow us to review the most typical psychological features of society, satirizing them and thus rediscovering the profile of the average Chilean citizen.

 In coherence with this, the topics addressed in the scripts correspond to family, work and sexual problems, among others of contingency.
 While he presents various situations, gestures, postures and typical phrases, he denounces attitudes and rescues the dignity of the Chilean people in front of them.

-Biography

 Early life

+Legrand was born on 28 July 1947 in Santiago.

 He is the son of José González Videla, brother of President Gabriel González Videla, and Raquel Legrand.
 However, the father of his heart was always Amado Paredes Cárdenas, founder of Metalpar and Viñedos Torreón de Paredes.
 He was a fundamental pillar to later dedicate himself to humor.

 He studied at the Liceo 7 de Ñuñoa and at the Colegio Hispano Americano in downtown Santiago.
 He wanted to study theater, but finally decided on Design at the Faculty of Fine Arts of the University of Chile.
 In addition, he studied at Home Union College, in Kosciusko, Mississippi (United States), where he majored in die-cutting.
 He returned with a degree and worked for a year in the press rooms of the workshops that the French brand Citroën owned in Arica, in the far north of Chile.